AP Chemistry

 Instructor Qualifications: I am a Michigan‑certified chemistry teacher with more than 35 years of classroom experience teaching Honors and AP® Chemistry in one of the top‑ranked public school systems in the country, and 18 years teaching AP Chemistry with Pennsylvania Homeschoolers.
 I hold a Bachelor of Science degree and a Master of Science Education degree from Wayne State University.
 Over the course of my career, I have taught thousands of students and mentored new chemistry teachers.

 My work extends beyond the classroom.
 I have collaborated with the National Science Foundation, participated in multiple NSF teacher programs, and was sponsored by the Camille and Henry Dreyfus Foundation as a Woodrow Wilson Fellow at Princeton University, where I had the opportunity to lecture and work alongside leading scientists and educators.
-I have led national workshops for chemistry teachers, developed computer software for chemistry education, and hosted an international Internet conference (CHYMNET) for chemistry educators.
+I have also led national workshops for chemistry teachers, developed computer software for chemistry education, and hosted the international Internet conference CHYMNET for chemistry educators.

 I have written assessment questions for the Michigan Educational Assessment Test and the ACT® Assessment, reviewed chemistry questions for Cengage’s WebAssign® database, and edited articles for the Journal of Chemical Education.
 I have completed the College Board Institute Program for teaching AP® Chemistry and remain an active participant in the AP® Chemistry Teachers Community.